 5. Enabling Data-Driven Decision-Making

 By clustering large amounts of customer data, you will be able to uncover patterns and anomalies that you wouldn’t otherwise find using Google Analytics advanced segments, for example.
 With the unique customer segments created by the clustering model, you can discover the user’s behavior and preferences which can help with building the personas.
 The clusters can also be passed to Google Analytics through a custom dimension by using the data import feature.
 This helps in both the creation of segments for analyzing user behavior and creation of audiences for retargeting.
-With these insights, you can find news ways to optimize digital platform content and personalize campaigns messages in order to encourage the customer to visit or convert.
+With using first-party data, you can build more accurate customer profiles, generate meaningful insights, find new ways to optimize digital platform content, and personalize campaigns messages in order to encourage the customer to visit or convert.

 [Read more: How a Major Health Care System Utilized Google BigQuery to Create Automated Reporting Dashboards]